foschmitz/face-recognition-opencv/README.md

 # face-recognition-opencv
-Simple and easy opencv face detection and smile detector using Haar-Like Features
+Simple and easy Opencv2 face detection and smile detector using Haar-Like features

+Build with aid from the A-Z Computervision Course on Udemy by Hadelin de Ponteves and Kirill Eremenko